deskflow/deskflow/README.md

 * [Start a discussion](https://github.com/symless/synergy/discussions) on our GitHub project
 * [Read the wiki](https://github.com/symless/synergy/wiki) for guides and info

-## Developer Quick Start
+## Build Quick Start

 Synergy 1 Community Edition is free and open source software, and anyone is welcome to build it, run it, tinker with it, redistribute it as part of their own app, etc.

 These instructions will build Synergy 1 Community Edition, which doesn't require a license or serial key.
-Check the [Developer Guide](https://github.com/symless/synergy/wiki/Developer-Guide) wiki page if you have problems.
+Check the [Build Guide](https://github.com/symless/synergy/wiki/Build-Guide) wiki page if you have problems.

 **1. Dependencies:**